justinmelnick/justinmelnick.github.io/_pages/about.md

 Hi.
 I am a Ph.D. student in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at New York University.

 I write on international politics and political economy.
-I am particularly interested in the domestic institutional factors that shape international outcomes, and vice versa.
-My current research focuses on how electoral incentives affect the negotiation of or withdrawal from international agreements, and on the political economy of climate change.
-Methodologically, I primarily leverage game-theoretic tools.
+I am particularly interested in the interdependence between domestic politics and international cooperation, and primarily leverage game-theoretic tools and quantitative methods to explore these entanglements.
+My current research falls into three broad programs:
+1. the political economy of climate change policy;
+2. the domestic incentives to negotiate, renegotiate, or withdraw from international agreements;
+3. the political economy of corruption and violence.

 My work has been published in the _Journal of Conflict Resolution._